New Evidence Reveals That Genome Exchange between Viruses and Host Cells Is Key to Evolution

 We understand that viral particles evolve and evade the immune defenses via genes they inherit from their parents that have interacted with the human host.
 On the other hand, immune cells are thought to become more efficient at identifying and destroying microbes via the transfer of genes from the parents to their descendants.
-This model of transfer of genome is called vertical transmission by scientists.
+This model of transfer of the genome is called vertical transmission by scientists.
 Well, new evidence suggests that there is now what is known as horizontal gene transfer (HGT), which is the passage of genomes from viruses to the host cells and vice versa.
-Of course, this approach cuts both ways: helps the virus sharpen its infectivity while helping the immune cells become more effective.
+Of course, this approach cuts both ways: it helps the virus sharpen its infectivity while helping the immune cells become more effective.

 Viruses